utnet-org/utility-readonly/docs/architecture/README.md

 ## Bird's Eye View

-If we put the entirety of nearcore onto one picture, we get something like this:
+If we put the entirety of framework onto one picture, we get something like this:

 ![](../images/architecture.svg)